 Note!
 If GoDaddy is your domain registrar, you might not see your Whois email in the selection list.
-Comodo cannot fetch emails from GoDaddy Whois servers due to their configuration.
-You can check a Whois record for GoDaddy domains here.
-If you’d like to send an approval email to the email listed in the Whois, please contact our Support Team.
+Sectigo cannot fetch emails from GoDaddy Whois servers due to their configuration.
+In this case, please use one of the alternative DCV methods listed below (HTTP-based or DNS-based).

 In the email there’ll be a verification code and a link.
 Follow the link and paste the code to complete the domain validation process.

 This requires you to upload a certain text file onto your web server or control panel.
 This method is not available for Wildcard SSLs.
 You can download the file from your SSLs.com account.
 Then put it into a specific directory of your website as follows:

 - Open document root directory for the domain name.

 - Create a temporary new folder called: .well-known.

 - Under that folder, create another new folder called: pki-validation.

 - Upload your .txt file to this folder.

 Eventually, the validation file should become accessible via the following URL: http://your(sub)domain.com/.well-known/pki-validation/<filename.txt>.

 If you have a Single-domain SSL, then the validation file must also be available via http://www.your(sub)domain.com/.well-known/pki-validation/<filename.txt>.